hean01/hean01.github.io/content/post/m02-JAO-mead.md

 28.6 bpm @ 20:00.
 It smells good and I need to lookup when to rack this mead eg. removing the oranges etc. I'm a bit worried about it goes down the drain.

+### Day 10 - 2017-04-19

+This batch is continuing its fermentation in a steady speed compared to batch m01 and m03.
+Made a few burps per minute reading this day, started with 28 bpm @ 08:00, 15.8 bpm @ 18:20 and 19.34 bpm @ 20:25.